 Washing machine: It would be great if all the washing that occurred in the washing machine was sufficient for keeping this tool clean.
 But, as luck would have it, it’s not.
 To avoid bacteria, mold, and other contaminants from being spread and making your clothing, sheets, and towels come out smelling not so fresh, use these steps twice a year to maintain a fresh machine:

 - Check the tray: Detergent and softener build up can be a growing place for bacteria and other pathogens.
 Using too much can also cause gunk to develop.
 Remove the tray, wash it in warm, soapy water.

 - Sterilize the drum: Many newer machines have a tub-clean cycle that takes care of this for you.
 It is essentially a long, extra-hot cycle that sterilizes the tub.
 You can also purchase washing machine cleaning tablets that boost the clean factor.
 If your machine is older and doesn’t have the convenient cycle, you can also use a cloth soaked in a solution of white vinegar to scrub the inside.

 - Wipe down the gasket: The gasket is the rubber seal between the door and the drum.
 Bacteria and mold can easily develop within the folds, even after just one use of the machine.
 Experts recommend you wipe down the gasket at least once a week.
 And, if you have a front-loading machine, keep the door open to prevent moisture from building up and creating a larger mildew and mold problem.

-Over the past two years, we have all grown accused to a new level of cleaning vigilance.
 Cleaning high-traffic areas like door knobs, steering wheels, and counter-tops, as well as maintaining hand hygiene are all effective methods of preventing germs and pathogens from circulating around you and your loved ones.
 Adding these few simple additions to your cleaning regimen is an additional layer to help keep everybody healthy.